pez-globo/pufferfish-software/firmware/ventilator-controller-stm32/README.md

 ### Clang-tidy

-To run clang-tidy on the project, first install `clang-tidy`, then use CMake to generate a compile commands database in debug mode, then run the `clang-tidy-all.sh` script:
+To run clang-tidy on the project, first install `clang-tidy`, then use CMake to generate a compile commands database for a Clang build type (with the appropriate toolchain path, as usual), and then run the `clang-tidy-all.sh` script:
 ```
-./cmake.sh Debug $TOOLCHAIN_PATH  # run from the firmware/ventilator-controller-stm32 directory
+./cmake.sh Clang $TOOLCHAIN_PATH  # run from the firmware/ventilator-controller-stm32 directory
 ./clang-tidy-all.sh
 ```
 Note that this script will delete and rebuild the `cmake-build-debug` directory